 Absolutely.
 In fact, we encourage our applicants to call the Law Office we work with for any questions they may have about their case.

-6. “I already have a working visa but I wish to change employers.
+6. “I already have an H1-b visa but I wish to change employers.
 What do I need to do?

 We hope that this page has answered your questions about what we do and what is involved in getting your status legalized in the U.S. through Work/Employer sponsorship.